-Part #2 of BENJAMIN FRANKLIN, crafting the Declaration of Independence and the Constitution – Jan.
-19 at 9 pm< < Back to
+Part one of Ken Burns’ BENJAMIN FRANKLIN: a printing empire, electricity experiments and the London years- January 19 at 9 pm< < Back to

-Part Two – Thursday, January 19 at 9 pm
+Part One – Friday, January 19 at 9 pm

 Ken Burns Series Explores Life of Scientist, Inventor, Writer, Diplomat, and Signer of Declaration of Independence and Constitution